PAJEAN/SPAWF_WebPack/README.md

-# Phaser boilerplate Typescript & Webpack 5
+# SPAWF boilerplate with Webpack 5

-Add a ./dist and a ./src/assets folders.

 ## Installation
 ```